okayjones/301-portfolio/README.md

 ## Feature #2

-Number and name of feature:
-Estimate of time needed to complete:
+Number and name of feature: #2 Refactor the CSS Estimate of time needed to complete: 1hr
-Start time:
+Start time: 1:30pm
-Finish time:
+Finish time: 2:00pm
-Actual time needed to complete:
+Actual time needed to complete: 30m

 ## Feature #3